barrycug/ceramic/README.md

 Configuration files
 -------------------

-Configuration files define what data is in a tileset.
-The library includes two sample configuration files in `config/`.

 * `config/render.rb`

   This configuration includes roads, waterways, places, some types of areas, and buildings from OpenStreetMap.
-At higher zoom levels, it includes all highway features, amenities, shops, and so on.
+At higher zoom levels, it includes all highway features, amenities, shops, etc.

 * `config/target.rb`

-  This configuration includes just IDs and geometry for all OpenStreetMap data at zoom levels 16 and above.
+  This configuration includes OSM ids and geometry for all OpenStreetMap data at zoom levels 15 and above, filtering out very large polygons by area.

+* `config/buildings.rb`

+  This configuration includes OSM ids, heights, and geometry for buildings at zoom levels 16 and above.

 Scripts
 -------

-For any script, <indices> may be a space-separated list of z/x/y tile indices, or a file containing a list of indices.
+For any script, `<indices>` may be a space-separated list of z/x/y tile indices, or a file containing a list of indices.
 The bench/ directory includes a few sample index lists.

 * `script/debug --config <config> [--center <lat>,<lon>,<zoom>] [--host <host>] [--port <port>]`